Nikoge/Statistics-and-Machine-Learning/README.md

      * Ensemble methods and mixture models.
 Online Learning.

      * Splines and additive models.
-High-dimensional problems
+High-dimensional problems.

  * ## [Advanced R programming](https://github.com/stasinak/Statistics-and-Machine-Learning/tree/master/Advanced%20R%20Programming)

     The course covers  is devoted to studying the programming language R, including its standard and more advanced tools.

     It covers concepts such as:
-      * Reading data from file and from the internet
+      * Reading data from file and from the internet.

-      * Data structures, functions and objects
+      * Data structures, functions and objects.

-      * Debugging and object-oriented programming
+      * Debugging and object-oriented programming.

       * Performance enhancement, parallel programming and many other advanced concepts.